 Certification Class Overview

+When considering enrolling in a certification class, it can be helpful to find out about the fields in which they are offered, as well as program length variations and some possible formats.
 Some professions don't require an undergraduate degree, but instead may expect individuals to pass a certification exam in order to obtain entry-level employment.
-Many colleges and universities offer standalone courses, certificate programs and diploma programs that can prepare students for professional certification.
+Many colleges and universities offer standalone courses, certificate programs, and diploma programs that can prepare students for professional certification.

 Find schools that offer these popular programs